 Typical impacts to soils that may occur during pipeline construction include mixing of layers within the soil profile, introduction of rock fragments to the soil profile, compaction, rutting, erosion, and alteration of drainage characteristics through mixing.
-Based on the soils present in the area of the FlexSteel pipe installation method of insertion, and the clearing, erosion and sediment (E&S) control, trenching, backfilling, and restoration and cleanup procedures that will be employed, the impacts from the construction are expected to be minimal.
-The primary soil limitations identified along the special permit segment route are erosion hazard, compaction prone, revegetation concerns, potential for introduction of stones and rocks into topsoil, shallow bedrock, prime farmland or farmland of statewide importance and hydric soils.
-The comparative impacts are similar to the above analyses.
-Both alternatives would result in impacts to and disturbance of soils, but the selected alternative will have less impact than the no action alternative.
+Based on the soils present in the area of the FlexSteel pipe installation method of insertion, and the clearing, erosion and sediment (E&S) control, excavating, backfilling, and restoration and cleanup procedures that will be employed impacts are expected to be minimal.
+The primary soil limitations identified along the special permit segment route are erosion hazard, compaction prone, revegetation concerns, potential for introduction of stones and rocks into topsoil, shallow bedrock, prime farmland, or farmland of statewide importance and hydric soils (USDA-NRCS, 2020a).
+The FlexSteel insertion method would require at most a total of 52.8 acres of earth disturbance whereas the open-cut direct bury method of construction would require 87.0 acres.
+Both alternatives would result in impacts to and disturbance of soils, but the FlexSteel insertion method will have less impact than the open-cut direct bury method of construction.